Volunteer Training Series: Friends Group Organization and Incorporation

 Join Steve Battenberg, Partner and founding member of Carlson Black O’Callaghan & Battenberg LLP, to learn about best practices to consider when starting or running a 501(c)(3) organization.
 Topics covered in this session will include:

-- Process of organizing and apply for tax-exempt status
+- Process of organizing and applying for tax-exempt status

 - Governance issues